From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Conclusion

 This work opens up several promising directions for future research.
 Is the dependence of our algorithm on $\gamma$ optimal?
-While we provide theoretical guarantees under a separable model, we propose an extension and demonstrate empirical performance for non-separable models in~\Cref{sec:ext,sec:ride}.
+While we provide theoretical guarantees under a separable model, we propose an extension and illustrate its implementation for non-separable models in \Cref{sec:ext} and \ref{sec:ride}.
 However, establishing theoretical guarantees for pricing with deep neural networks remains challenging due to the lack of a solid theoretical foundation in deep learning.
 Bridging the gap between empirical success and theoretical understanding under more general models is a valuable avenue for future exploration.
+It is also important to implement such exploration as constrained, auditable experiments, accompanied by regulatory safeguards and robustness checks.
 We hope our work offers useful insights into the pricing problem faced by third-party platforms.